-Molecular dynamics (MD) simulation using high-speed computers become a necessary tool to investigate protein functions and properties because of the following reasons.
+Molecular dynamics (MD) simulations using high-speed computers become a necessary tool to investigate protein functions and properties because of the following reasons.
 Proteins are large molecules consisting of thousands of atoms and have complicated structures.
-Furthermore, they largely fluctuate and easily change the whole structure even at the room temperature.
+They largely change the whole structure even at the room temperature.
+It is difficult for experimental approaches to observe dynamics processes of such large structural changes.